kszenes/MementoChem/wishlist.md

 - [ ] Frequency calculation for PySCF and OpenMolcas
 - [ ] Add input validation (e.g., multiplicity is consistent)
 - [ ] Add fcisolver to CAS calculations
-- [ ] Psi4: Print spin contamination for unrestricted methods
+- [ ] Psi4: Print spin contamination for unrestricted methods (not sure if this is possible)

 ### DONE

+- [x] Add frozen core
 - [x] Add dark mode
 - [x] Add CI methods
 - [x] Add outorb for CASSCF